Moment sequences and difference equations: Remarks and examples

-Now, let us notice that the scheme that we have two positive measures absolutely continuous with respect to one another is a general situation.
-One considers it in the series of papers \cite{Szablowski2010(1)}, \cite {Szab-bAW}, \cite{Szab13}, \cite{Szab2020}, \cite{SzabChol}.
+\begin{remark} Now, let us notice that the scheme in that we have two positive measures absolutely continuous with respect to one another is a general situation.
+One considers it in the series of papers \cite{Szablowski2010(1)}, \cite{Szab13}, \cite{Szabl22} and \cite{SzabChol}.
 These papers provide many consequences of such assumptions, including infinite expansions of the Radon-Nikodym derivative: